Expert Legal Services

 What is a Testamentary Trust?

 A testamentary trust is created through your will and takes effect after your death.
-It gives you control over how your assets are managed and distributed among your beneficiaries.
+It gives you better control over how your assets are managed and distributed among your beneficiaries.
 A trustee manages the trust according to your instructions in the will.

 They provide financial security and flexibility for beneficiaries.
 They also offer tax benefits and protect assets from creditors, legal action, and relationship breakdowns.